tarricsookdeo/cbpro-bot/README.md

 ### buy_signal and sell_signal:

 These 2 methods return a boolean value when their respecitive signals are hit.
 You can change what indicators are used here so long as they exist in the dataframe.

+## How to view logged trades:

+The bot uses a Django API to log trades.
+You can view these trades by logging into the Django admin page.